robinsonraju/robinsonraju.github.io/about.md

 header-img: "img/about-bg.jpg"
 ---

-Hi, My name is Robinson (people call me Robin).
+HI THERE!
+I'M ROBINSON.
+Also go by Robin or sometimes Rob.

+Programmer, wannabe Researcher, aspiring Philosopher

+Seeking to be inspired, to envision the unlikely, to work hard for things that are worth it, and to be surrounded by those who bring out the best in me.

 I'm a Software Engineer working in San Jose, CA, United States.
 Other than programming, I love traveling - mainly to historic landmarks, reading (poetry, classics, sci-fi, technical and semi-technical books).

 ---
 _Header Image - "**Dandelion In The Rain**" by [George Hodan](http://www.publicdomainpictures.net/view-image.php?image=069205) via [Flickr](https://www.flickr.com/photos/pictoquotes/13946048982/in/photostream/)_